Mirica® 120 Capsules - Palmitoylethanolamide (PEA) and Luteolin + FREE Shipping (USA)

 Mirica® is made from the highest quality pharmaceutical-grade ingredients available.
-Mirica® only uses Dutch brand OptiPEA®.
-At 99.6% - 100% pure, it is the purest PEA available worldwide.
+Mirica® is made with pure Levagen® PEA.
 We believe purity matters, especially when a supplement is a daily part of your life.
 That's why we never compromise on our ingredients.

 What is PEA?

 Palmitoylethanolamide (PEA) is a biologically active, endogenous lipid that is widely distributed throughout the body's tissues and is synthesized on demand.
 (Gabrielsson 2016) It was first isolated in 1957 as an anti-inflammatory component in egg yolks and is found in many foods.
 PEA has been studied extensively for its anti-inflammatory, neuroprotective and analgesic properties since the 1970's.* (Hesselink 2013)

 PEA plays a key role in maintaining homeostasis by regulating many physiological reactions associated with pain and inflammation.
 Some chronic conditions can deplete PEA, resulting in a hyper-immune response involving glial, microglial and mast cells.
 Excessive activation of these satellite, non-neuronal cells has been shown to maintain inflammation and result in neurodegeneration.
 PEA reduces excessive activation of these cells and decreases neuron loss.* (Raso 2014)

 In a recent meta-analysis of PEA involving a total of 1484 chronic pain patients, those taking PEA reported pain levels an average of 2.7 points lower than the control groups after 60 days.* (Paladini 2016)